Reading and processing flight data

 Choosing the appropriate spatial resolution

-function allows the user to specify
+The rnp_flights_data function allows the user to specify

-to which the .tif
+the spatial resolution to which the .tif files

 should be summarized to.
 This parameter controls the spatial resolution